carstendev/SOLID-Principle/README.md

 It names five basic principles of object oriented design, with the intent to help programmers create systems that are easy to maintain and extend.

-The principle mnemonic acronym stands for the following principles:
+The principle's mnemonic acronym stands for the following principles:

 <ul>
 <li>S - Single responsibility principle</li>